 - being able to share the cost of everything, from taxis and other forms of transport to meals and rooms

-- feeling safer having someone to watch your back in places where everything's unfamiliar to you and where you may possibly not speak the language.
+- feeling safer having someone to watch your back in places where everything's unfamiliar to you and where you don't speak the language.

-However, even though it can initially seem like a daunting prospect, there's nothing stopping you from going it alone.
+However, even though it can seem a daunting prospect, there's nothing stopping you from going it alone.
 In fact, there are many benefits to this, including:

 - not being held back by other people, varying budgets or different expectations

-- increasing your self-confidence and independence, while developing strong communication and interpersonal skills, all of which are highly valued by employers
+- increasing your self-confidence and independence, while developing strong communication and interpersonal skills - see the skills that employers want

 - the chance to meet new people and make friends, and joining an organised group or project can help with this.